Councillor for Leggatts, County Councillor for North Watford

 He is a well-known community campaigner who has spearheaded many causes, including better roads and pavements, litter picks throughout North Watford, introducing 20 mph zones in the local area, working with residents and community groups to ensure that three local parks have now the prestigious Green Flag status.
 He was instrumental in ensuring weekend burials at the local cemetery.

-On the council, he has been chair of the Budget Panel, vice Chair of Overview and Scrutiny and has a sharp acumen for finance.
-Currently he is the Vice-Chairman of the Council.
+On the council, he has been chair of the Budget Panel, vice Chair of Overview and Scrutiny as well as chairing a scrutiny of the Watford Community Housing and has a sharp acumen for finance.
+He was the first citizen of Watford for the municipal year 2019-20 as Chairman of the Council.

 He helped co-fund from his County Council locality budget Goodwood Parade improvements.
 He has replaced trees in the area and was the driving force behind repairing badly repaired roads.